-The basic goal of hazard communication is to ensure that employers, employees and the public are provided with adequate, practical, reliable and comprehensible information on the hazards of chemicals, so that they can take effective preventive and protective measures for their health and safety.
-Thus, implementation of effective hazard communication provides benefits for governments, companies, workers, and members of the public.
+The basic goal of hazard communication is to ensure that employers, employees and the public are provided with adequate, practical, reliable and comprehensible information on the hazards of chemicals having information about the hazards, as well as precautions for safe use, allow for the sound management of the use of the chemicals by implementing effective preventive and protective measures for the health and safety of those exposed.
+Implementation of effective hazard communication thus provides benefits for governments, companies, workers, and members of the public.